OweT1/personal/README.md

 # Personal
-My personal repository containing some projects that I have done in the past!
+My personal repository containing some of the things that I have done in the past!